SushmithaUmasudhan/smart-study-predictor/README.md

 ## Project Overview
 This project analyzes the relationship between study hours and marks using a dataset stored in a CSV file.
 It also provides performance categories and basic study suggestions.
+Dataset is loaded from an external CSV file instead of hardcoded values.
 ## Features
 - Predicts marks based on study hours
 - Categorizes performance: